5 HR Analytics Examples and Real-World Use Cases

 Data is the building block of a strong HR strategy.
 Here are eight HR analytics examples to get you started.

-Here’s everything you need to know about it, along with some HR analytics examples that will get you on the right path from the start.
+Here’s everything you need to know about the various use cases behind HR analytics, along with some HR analytics examples that will get you on the right path from the start.

 What is HR analytics?